arodomanov/latexformat/README.md

                         `source` directory) to be formatted, defaults to "**/*.tex"
   -o OUTPUT, --output OUTPUT
-                        path specifying either a file (if `source` is a file), or a directory (if `source` is a directory) where you wish to save the formatted file(s); if not specified, the formatted file(s) will overwrite the original source file(s) --only_different      save each formatted file in the `OUTPUT` directory only if the resulting file is different from the original, defaults to True
+                        path specifying either a file (if `source` is a file), or a directory (if `source` is a directory) where you wish to save the formatted file(s); if not specified, the formatted file(s) will overwrite the original source file(s) --only_different      if this flag is activated, save each formatted file to the corresponding location under the `OUTPUT`
+                        directory only if the resulting file is different from the original; this flag takes effect only when `OUTPUT` is a directory
   -s SETTINGS_FILE, --settings_file SETTINGS_FILE
                         optional path to a yaml file containing settings for `latexindent`; if not specified, `latexformat`